gigiocode/gigiocode/README.md

 ## Hi there 👋

+"There are only 10 kinds of people in this world: those who know binary and those who don’t." :stuck_out_tongue_winking_eye:

 Below you can see a little bit about my beginning at the Dev World ...
 Feel free to contact me at any Social Media.

-There are only 10 kinds of people in this world: those who know binary and those who don’t. :stuck_out_tongue_winking_eye:

 ## My Connections